jonasplund/metalminer_legacy/README.md

 * callback - callback(err, results)
   err is undefined if video was found and otherwise a HTML string with info the various sources. results is a string containing the Youtube id.

+### metalminer.getSetlist(metaInfo, callback)

+Currently supported sites:
+* last.fm

+__ Arguments__
+* metaInfo - An object containing the property 'artist'
+* callback - callback(err, results)
+  err is undefined if setlist was found and otherwise an array of song titles from the band's latest concert.